- Sustain and extend lifecycles of current fighter fleets

 - Bottom line: More effective and efficient fleet

-After participating in the U.S. Air Force’s (USAF) Capability Assessment of Non-Developmental Light Attack Platforms, known as OA-X, in 2017, SNC and Embraer Defense & Security are proud that the A-29 Super Tucano has been selected to take part in OA-X Phase II of the LAE, at Davis Monthan Air Force Base starting in May.
-We look forward to the opportunity to showcase the A-29’s superior capabilities during LAE, particularly with regard to seamless integration into the USAF network, and are confident that the USAF will find that the American-built A-29 is not only a first-rate combat aircraft, but is a great value to the U.S. taxpayer in the savings it generates in training and combat, and in the extension it provides to the service lives of other fighter aircraft.
-We look forward to continuing on in this experiment with the end goals of accomplishing the light attack mission and making true impacts to the acquisition process.
+After participating in the U.S. Air Force’s (USAF) Capability Assessment of Non-Developmental Light Attack Platforms in 2017 and phase II in 2018, SNC and Embraer Defense & Security are proud that the A-29 Super Tucano is being considered for the Light Attack initiative.
+We are proud to have showcased the A-29’s superior capabilities during both phases with regard to seamless integration into the USAF network, and are confident that the USAF will find that the American-built A-29 is not only a first-rate combat aircraft, but is a great value to the U.S. taxpayer in the savings it generates in training and combat, and in the extension it provides to the service lives of other fighter aircraft.
+We look forward participating in the draft request for proposal (RFP) with the end goals of accomplishing the light attack mission and making true impacts to the acquisition process.

 Reducing Wear & Tear